openxpki/openxpki/doc/reference/configuration/realm.rst

 Instead of having the tokens key files on the filesystem it is possible to store them in the datapool.
-Please be aware of the security implications of putting your CAs PRIVATE KEYS into the datapool which is readable by anbody with access to the database or the openxpki socket!
+Please be aware of the security implications of putting your CAs PRIVATE KEYS into the datapool which is readable by anybody with access to the database or the openxpki socket!

 You must set the attribute ``key_store`` to ``DATAPOOL`` and provide the